jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-04-kafka-development-with-docker-part-1/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Apache Kafka is one of the key technologies for modern data streaming architectures on AWS.
-Developing and testing Kafka-related applications can be easier using Docker and Docker Compose.
-In this series of posts, I will demonstrate reference implementations of those applications in Dockerized environments.
+description: Set up a Kafka cluster with Docker Compose, the base for a series on developing and testing Kafka applications for AWS in containers.
 ---

 [**UPDATE 2025-10-01**]